-Life History and Biology of Beavers
+Life history and biology of beavers

-Here are some interesting and pertinent facts.
+For some less technical information, here are some interesting and pertinent facts.
 Beavers are:

 - rodents.
 They are the largest member of the rodent family in North America.

 - semi-aquatic.
 They spend much of their lives in ponds, rivers, streams, and adjacent woodlands.

 - nocturnal.
 They do most of their work at night.
 They are also active year-round, even when their pond surfaces freeze in winter.